WordPress/gutenberg/docs/reference/deprecated.md

 ## 3.2.0

  - `wp.data.withRehydratation` has been renamed to `wp.data.withRehydration`.
+ - The `wp.editor.ImagePlaceholder` component is removed.
+Please use `wp.editor.MediaPlaceholder` instead.

 ## 3.1.0